Traveling fronts guided by the environment for reaction-diffusion equations: Introduction

 The brain is composed of gray matter where neuron's soma are and of the white matter where only axons are to be found.
-The rodent brain (on which most of the biological experiments are done) is rather smooth and composed almost entirely of gray matter.
+The rodent brain (on which many of the biological experiments are done) is rather smooth and composed almost entirely of gray matter.
 On the opposite, the human brain is very tortuous.
 The gray matter is a thin layer at the periphery of the brain with much thickness variations and convolutions, the rest of the brain being composed of white matter.
 According to mathematical models of CSDs \cite{Cetal08, somjen, shapiro01, tuckwell80}, the depolarization amplitude follows a reaction-diffusion process of bistable type in the gray matter of the brain while it diffuses and is absorbed in the white matter of the brain.
 The modeling of CSD hence leads one to the study of equations of the following type:

 Here, $f$ is of bistable type and $|y|=L$ corresponds to the transition from gray matter to white matter.
+This equation is of type \eqref{main} and we also study it here in sections \ref{section: APbist} and \ref{section: TFbist} where we extend earlier works on the subject.
 In \cite{C07}, this equation was studied to prove that the thinness of the human gray matter ($L$ small) may prevent the creation or the propagation of CSDs on large distances.
 It was proved by studying the energy in a traveling referential of the solution of \eqref{SD} with a specific initial condition.
 The special case of \eqref{SD} for $N=2$ was described more completely in \cite{CJ11}.
 In \cite{PMHC09}, a numerical study shows that the convolutions of the brain have also a strong influence on the propagation of CSD.
-Finally, in \cite{CG05}, the effect of rapid variations of thickness of the gray matter was studied. \\
+In \cite{CG05}, the effect of rapid variations of thickness of the gray matter was studied. \\

-Finally, let us note that the same kind of equation arises in the modeling of tumor cords but with a slightly more complicate KPP non-linearity.
+Lastly, let us note that the same kind of equation arises in the modeling of tumor cords but with a slightly more complicate KPP non-linearity.
 We plan to investigate this model in our forthcoming work \cite{avenir_cancer}.\\

 As already mentioned, the study of propagation of fronts and spreading properties in heterogeneous media is of intense current interest.
 For instance, the existence of fronts propagating in non-homogeneous geometries with obstacles has been established in Berestycki, Hamel and Matano \cite{BHM09}.
 Definitions of generalized waves have been given by Berestycki and Hamel in \cite{BH07} and \cite{BH12} where they are called generalized transition waves.
 Somewhat different approaches to generalizing the notions of traveling fronts have been proposed by H. Matano \cite{HM12} and W. Shen \cite{Shen}.
 The existence of fronts for non-homogeneous equations are established in \cite{NRRZ12} and \cite{Z12}. \\